 We arrived in Fremantle late in the afternoon.
 It was windy, cold and wet.
 We were glad of our warm hotel room.
 However, on this night we had to find our own place to eat.
 Rather than dine in the posh hotel we wanted to experience the "Cappuccino Strip" where the locals enjoy eating.
 So we ventured out into the cold and found a lovely, cosy, Italian Restaurant.

 The next morning we were up early to take photos of the well preserved 19th century buildings that are a feature of Fremantle.
 Fremantle city is on the Swan River and is the port for Perth, the capital of Western Australia.
-The locals cal it Freo and it is where Australia won the America's Cup some years ago.
-It is also where my family and I first set foot on Australian soil 62 years ago when we immigrated. (story at this link)
+The locals call it Freo and it is where Australia won the America's Cup some years ago.
+It is also where my family and I first set foot on Australian soil 62 years ago when we migrated to Australia.

 I sheltered from the wind in a lane and found this interesting mural.

 I was happy to return to the warm hotel for breakfast.
-The Esplanade Hotel, I showed the whole hotel on my first post of this series..
+The Esplanade Hotel.

 Then our tour group were taken on a tourist tram ride around the city to see even more interesting buildings, but it started to rain again.
 This is the old gaol.